ValleSoYeah/SteamFavs_Notify/README.md

 4. Save the key as a secret
     - Security => Secret manager => Create Secret
     - Paste content of the JSON file in the “value” field
-5. Also save your other credentials (SteamID, APIkey, bot_token, telegram_id) as secrets
+5. Also save your other credentials (SteamID, APIkey, bot_token, telegram_id) as secrets and make sure the appspot service account has "Secret Accessor" permissions.
 6. Create a new Pub/Sub topic